sindrebroch/ha-flexit/README.md

 - Ventilation mode

 ## TODOs
-- [ ] Add filter-sensor
+- [ ] Statistics for sensors
-- [ ] Statistics for sensors ?
+- [ ] Add attributes for filter-operating-time and filter-time-for-exchange
-- [ ] Select-entity for choosing climate-mode
+- [ ] Add link to config-flow for finding subscription-key